hojats7731/Social-Media/README.md

 # Twitter
-Database course project - A social media like twitter It includes featuers like twitting, reply, like and retwit.
+Database course project - A social media like twitter.

+It includes featuers like twitting, reply, like and retwit.